Krystev/RsaCrypto/README.md

 [![](https://jitpack.io/v/krystev/rsacrypto.svg)](https://jitpack.io/#krystev/rsacrypto)

+# What is RsaCrypto

+Android library for RSA Encryption and Decryption

+You can use only **RSA** algorithm

+with two modes:
+**NONE** and **ECB**

+It supports the following paddings:

+- NoPadding
+- OAEPPadding
+- PKCS1Padding
+- OAEPwithSHA256andMGF1Padding
+- OAEPwithSHA224andMGF1Padding
+- OAEPwithSHA384andMGF1Padding
+- OAEPwithSHA512andMGF1Padding
+- OAEPWithSHA1AndMGF1Padding

+You can select different key length bits:

+- 512
+- 1024
+- 2048
+- 4096

 # How to get a Git project into your build:

 Step 1.
 Add the JitPack repository to your build file